Career Timeline of Daniel Day-Lewis: Major Achievements and Milestones

 In 2015, Daniel Day-Lewis became the honorary president of the Poetry Archive, a free website containing recordings of English-language poets reading their work.

-June 2017: Announcement of Retirement from Acting
+June 2017: Announcing Retirement from Acting

-In June 2017, prior to the release of "Phantom Thread", Daniel Day-Lewis announced his retirement from acting.
+In June 2017, prior to the film's release of "Phantom Thread", Daniel Day-Lewis announced his retirement from acting.

 Loading Video...